nlp-tlp/redcoat/README.md

     $ git clone https://github.com/Michael-Stewart-Webdev/redcoat.git
     $ cd redcoat

-Next, install Redcoat's dependencies using `npm`\*:
+If you are running Redcoat for the first time, navigate to the `tagging_interface` folder, install the required dependencies, and build the interface:

+    $ cd tagging_interface
     $ npm install
+    $ npm run build

+Next, navigate back to the root directory of this repository and install Redcoat's dependencies using `npm`\*:

+    $ cd ..
+    $ npm install

-Redcoat may be run using the command:
+The Redcoat server may be run using the command:

-    $ npm start
+    $ npm run production

-You may then visit the server in your browser by visiting `localhost:3000`.
+You may then visit the server in your browser by visiting `http://localhost:5000`.

 #### Note for Windows users - possible problems